MBillahsust/JobJourney/README.md

 **Do you auto-apply to jobs?**
 No. JobJourney prepares and organizes; applications are submitted by you.

-**How long is the prep plan?**
+**How long is the plan?**
-A focused **14-day** schedule (\~10 hrs/week).
-You can regenerate as gaps evolve.
+A focused **day-by-day** schedule with a default **14-day** template.
+You can extend, compress, pause, or regenerate as gaps evolve.

 ---

 ## Contributing

-We welcome feedback, bug reports, and suggestions for the JD library, quizzes, and exam rubrics.
+We welcome feedback, bug reports, and suggestions for the JD library, quizzes, exam rubrics, and workflow presets.
 Please open an issue or submit a proposal describing:

 * The improvement, why it helps JobJourney users, and any acceptance criteria
-* Example prompts/tasks or rubric adjustments where relevant
+* Example prompts/tasks, rubric adjustments, or workflow rules where relevant

 ---